pombase/website/frontend/src/docs/faq/how-can-i-identify-all-of-the-genes-that-affect-a-process.md

-gg# How can I identify all of the genes that affect a process?
+# How can I identify all of the genes that affect a process?
 <!-- pombase_categories: Finding data,Using ontologies -->

 The best way to find genes that have any effect on a process, we